BigBoss277/qa-practice/project-03-shopping-cart/test-cases.md

 "Nothing found" message from the request

-## TC-014 — Search for a non-existing product
+## TC-014 —  Search for an existing product

 **Priority:** High / Medium / Low
 **Preconditions:**